 Do I Need a House Flipping Coach to Flip Houses?

-You don’t need a house-flipping mentor or a house-flipping coach.
 When flipping a house, it’s essential that you purchase the property at a significant discount to the market value.
 Once you buy the house at the right price, the rest of the house flipping is straightforward.
-At this point, a general contractor would be more valuable than a house-flipping coach.
+The next steps will involve renovating the property and selling it.
+At this point, a general contractor and real estate agent would be more valuable than a house-flipping coach.

 Unless this coach finds you deals, there isn’t much they can do.
 Worst case, the house flipping coach will mislead you on the price you should pay so that you can get a deal.
 All the coach can do is charge you money and give you vague information available elsewhere for free.

 I don’t mean to imply that all coaches are unethical.
 It’s just that there is not much a house-flipping coach can do for you that you won’t find in this one article.
-All you need to do to flip houses is read a little online and study the free article on the Real Estate Adventurer site.
+All you need to do to flip houses is read a little online and study the free articles on the Real Estate Adventurer site.

 The steps to flipping a house are simple, and you don’t need a house-flipping coach.
 I have outlined the six steps you must follow when flipping a house.
 Once you understand this, you can get more information by reading my house-flipping guide for beginners.
+After that, find your first deal and buy your first house.

 1. Stop procrastinating